 • Environmental adjustments:

-• Ensuring a dog-friendly environment, e.g. B. by removing obstacles to avoid injuries.
+• Ensuring a dog-friendly environment, e.g. by removing obstacles to prevent injuries.

 • Use of padded mats and special aids such as ramps or dog carts.

-• Games and exercises that stimulate the remaining senses (hearing, smell) can be mentally stimulating.
+• Games and exercises that stimulate the remaining senses (hearing, smell) can have a mentally stimulating effect.

 4. Care and quality of life

-Nursing plays a crucial role in the management of NCL, especially in advanced stages:
+Nursing care plays a crucial role in the management of NCL, especially in the advanced stages:

 • Daily care:

-• Assisting with basic tasks such as eating, drinking and moving around.
+• Support with basic tasks such as eating, drinking and locomotion.

-• Regular cleaning and care to avoid skin problems or bedsores.
+• Regular cleaning and care to prevent skin problems or bedsores.

 • Rituals and routine: